-Your vehicle is like new.
-You’re happy.
+Your vehicle is reborn.
+You’re pleased.

 Don’t forget the load-bearing entry and exit rings on the car wash tunnel.
-Max Weiss Company’s steel bending specialists will roll them to your exact dimensions.
+Max Weiss Company’s steel bending specialists will shape them to your exact dimensions.
 Your car wash looks great and stays strong, both coming and going.

 Cherry Valley | Durand | Lake Summerset |